firebase/quickstart-nodejs/TUTORIAL.md

 ## Check out a Security Rules tutorial project

-Let's check some tutorial samples out from Github and some tools out of npm.
+Let's check some tutorial samples out from GitHub and some tools out of npm.

 ![Copy to Cloud Shell control](https://firebase.devsite.corp.google.com/docs/rules/images/la_copy_to_shell_48.png "Copy to Cloud Shell control") -- in the snippets below, use this control to paste commands straight to the Cloud Shell prompt.